philrz/super/book/src/super-sql/operators/aggregate.md

 in left-to-right order.

-When the result of `aggregate` is a single value (e.g., a single aggregate function without grouping expressions) and there is no field name specified, then the output is that single value rather than a single-field record containing that value.
+When the result of `aggregate` is a single value (e.g., a single aggregate function without grouping expressions or a single grouping expression without aggregates) and there is no field name specified, then the output is that single value rather than a single-field record containing that value.